 The Accidental Designer

 The musical world of trumpeter Andrew Jones

-Mental health writer, anti-stigma campaigner & Etsy illustrator; using words and vibrant colour to create SHINE from the shadows
+Mental health writer, anti-stigma campaigner & 'queen of quirky' illustrator; using words and colour to create SHINE from the shadows :)

 SHARING MY LOVE OF SEWING & OTHER HANDMADE GOODNESS

 Brass playing techniques and ensemble drills by Hampshire brass band trainer and conductor Steve Dunster

 A narrative for the journey through parental chaos, work/life balance, drinking champagne and filling in the gaps with laughs and love and all the other bits.